Success! TRAVEL24 has been applied to your cart.

 Sea salt

 Nonetheless, the results from one promising study have demonstrated that bathing in dead sea salt solution helped enhance the skin barrier function and reduce skin irritation and redness in participants with atopic dermatitis [3].
 Furthermore, sea salt possesses impressive antifungal properties [4].
-Hence, people with seborrheic dermatitis may benefit from this natural treatment.
+Hence, people with seborrheic dermatitis may benefit from this natural remedy.

 To use sea salt for your skin, dissolve some sea salt in warm water before massaging the mixture into your scalp and leaving it on for a few hours.
 Alternatively, you may use a clean cloth to soak up the sea salt solution.
 Apply the wet cloth to the affected regions for a few minutes.